 Cab enclosures for side-by-side vehicle/UTV

 Staying warm and comfortable is obviously one of the biggest keys to off-road winter fun.
 Choosing water- and wind-proof clothing is essential, but there are some accessories that can make your vehicle a warm and toasty shelter from the cold.
 A cab enclosure for your SxS/UTV is a terrific way to shield you and your passengers from the elements, and can make it possible to spend entire days out on the trail in even the coldest months.
-Some Can-Am models like the Defender Limited and the Defender PRO Limited have a temperature control system included, which allows heating in the vehicle.
+Can-Am model like the Defender Limited have a temperature control system included, which allows heating in the vehicle.

 Heated accessories for ATV & SxS/UTV